laca-is/MASPY/README.md

 # MASPY

-*MASPY* is a `Python` framework which aims to ease the development of a MultiAgent System based on the BDI paradigm.
-With this paradigm, an agent will contain *Beliefs*, the state it believes it is true, *Desire*, and *Intentions*.
+*MASPY* is a `Python` library which aims to ease the development of a Multi-Agent Systems based on the BDI paradigm.
+In this paradigm, an agent will contain *Beliefs*, its knowledge, *Desire*, its wants, and *Intentions*, how it will achieve their wants.

 *MASPY* creates an abstraction layer to model the agents and the environment where the agents will act.
 An agent may contain any number of *Beliefs*, *Objectives*, *Plans*, these to classes model desires and intentions, respectively.
 The agent can comunicate with others agents, by sending or requesting any of the previous entitys.
-This framework uses a Knowledge Query Model Language to model the communication between agents using acts of speech as a base model, in this way an agent can ask, tell, command or teach anything it needs and knows.
+This library uses a Knowledge Query Model Language to model the communication between agents using acts of speech, or perfomatives, as a base model, in this way an agent can ask, tell, command or teach anything it needs and knows.

 ## Using the framework